poo121/Inventory-Data/README.md

 # Inventory-Data
-Excel dataset for Power BI Inventory and Profit &amp; Loss Dashboard
+This repository contains Excel data files used for Power BI dashboards.